-In 2022 the test was delivered internationally to upwards of 48,000 candidates.
-In the UK we recorded 36,374 candidates, a small drop in candidate numbers, suggesting that demand for medical and dental courses remains significant.
-2023 testing has seen a further very small drop in candidate numbers to 35,635, but tests taken are still significantly higher than pre-pandemic levels.
-Our collaboration with the UCATANZ consortium, who deliver the test for their institutions in Australia and New Zealand, has continued to flourish, with almost 14,000 tests taken as part of their selection processes.
+In 2023 the test was delivered internationally to almost 50,000 candidates.
+In the UK we recorded 35,625 candidates, a small drop in candidate numbers.
+Our collaboration with the UCATANZ consortium, who deliver the test for their institutions in Australia and New Zealand, has continued to flourish, with just over 14,000 tests taken as part of their selection processes.
+2024 testing has seen a significant increase in testing numbers with almost 38,000 candidates taking the test in the UK alone.
+This follows a significant increase in consortium membership as we have been joined by a number of universities who previously had used the BMAT in selection.